Alternative Dispute Resolutions under CPC

 Alternative Dispute Resolutions refers to processes which are held outside the courtroom that help parties to resolve or settle their disputes without litigation or a trial.
 People present their case in the competent court but on the wishes of the parties to compromise or settle it by an agreement.
 The rationale behind this provision is to elude multiplicity of litigation, save valuable time, expenses, etc. Parties come together for settlement which must be lawful in nature and in writing form.
 It is considered as the voluntary act of the parties.

 Section 89 of the Civil Procedure Code, 1908: Settlement of disputes outside the court.
 This was added by the Civil Procedure Code Amendment Act 1999.
-The objective of this provision is to assure that the court makes attempt to promote settlement and to resolve the matters through one of the ADR processes before the commencement of the trial in a court.[1]
+The objective of this provision is to ensure that the court attempts to promote settlement and resolve the matters through one of the ADR processes before the commencement of the trial in a court.[1]

 Methods of ADR

-• Mediation:- It is a well-established process of settlement of disputes under ADR.
-There is a neutral person known as a mediator who helps to settle the disputes between the parties by their free will and makes them for a common agreement of settlement.
-It is a voluntary act of the parties and enforceable in a court.
+- Mediation:- It is a well-established process of settlement of disputes under ADR.
+There is a neutral person known as a mediator who helps to settle the disputes between the parties of their free will and makes them for a common agreement of settlement.
+It is a voluntary act of the parties and is enforceable in a court.
 Mediation may be applicable in all types of matters.
 The procedure of mediation follows these steps; opening statements, joint session, separate session and closing.

-• Negotiation:- In this process communication occurs between the parties to resolve the disputes.
-This process is considered as a self-counseling process because mutual understanding plays a vital role for the negotiation.
+- Negotiation:- In this process, communication occurs between the parties to resolve the disputes.
+This process is considered a self-counselling process because mutual understanding plays a vital role in the negotiation.
 There are no fixed rules for this process.

-• Lok Adalat:- It is given under Section 20 of the Legal Service Authority Act,1987.
+- Lok Adalat:- It is given under Section 20 of the Legal Service Authority Act,1987.
 The court determines the nature of the disputes if the issues are not complicated and does not require the litigation or trial of a court after that court refers the dispute to the lok adalat for the settlement.
-In this process the consent of the parties are not required.
-As if the lok adalat does not come to an end means compromise does not occur then no award is made then matter is returned back to court through which the reference was made.
+In this process, the consent of the parties is not required.
+If the lok adalat does not come to an end means compromise does not occur then no award is made the matter is returned to the court through which the reference was made.

 Section 89, CPC

-The Law Commission, in its 163rd report given on CPC (Amendment bill), 1997 stated that due to overburdening of courts the delay in justice threatened the quality of justice.
-As time passess evidences & memories of witnesses are weakened.
+The Law Commission, in its 163rd report given on CPC (Amendment bill), 1997 stated that due to the overburdening of courts, the delay in justice threatened the quality of justice.
+As time passes evidence & memories of witnesses are weakened.
 It is difficult to maintain confidence in judicial proceedings.

-Section 89 is applicable to the alternative disputes resolution to settle the disputes outside the court but it completely depends on the nature of the disputes.
-If matter is related to arbitration and conciliation it would come in the domain of the Arbitration and Conciliation Act 1996.
+Section 89 applies to alternative dispute resolution to settle disputes outside the court but it completely depends on the nature of the disputes.
+If the matter is related to arbitration and conciliation it would come in the domain of the Arbitration and Conciliation Act 1996.

-The Legal Services Authority Act, 1987 applicable for the Lok Adalat or judicial settlement and for mediation process the Mediation Rule, 2009 will be applicable.
+The Legal Services Authority Act, 1987 is applicable for the Lok Adalat or judicial settlement and the mediation process of the Mediation Rule, 2009 will be applicable.

-In the Salem Advocates Bar Association case the Constitutional validity of section 89 was challenged on the ground of arbitrariness by the Supreme Court.
-Arguments framed were as follows:-
+In the Salem Advocates Bar Association case, the Constitutional validity of section 89 was challenged on the ground of arbitrariness by the Supreme Court.
+The arguments framed were as follows:-

-2. Proper guidelines are not provided to reference disputes under the Alternative disputes resolution mechanism.
+- Proper guidelines are not provided to reference disputes under the Alternative dispute resolution mechanism.

-3. No rules & regulation are provided to interpret the Section 89 of CPC.
+- No rules & regulations are provided to interpret Section 89 of CPC.

 For the governance of alternative dispute resolution, the High Court passed the rules of governance of these methods under Order X of the Civil Procedure Code.
-Section 82 of the Arbitration and Conciliation Act, 1996 empowers the High Court to make rules with respect to the proceedings which are governed by the respective Act.
-These rules and regulations must be followed during proceedings from beginning to an end.
+Section 82 of the Arbitration and Conciliation Act, 1996 empowers the High Court to make rules concerning the proceedings which are governed by the respective Act.
+These rules and regulations must be followed during proceedings from beginning to end.

 Advantages of ADR